Babajide777/cloudinary-image-pixelate/README.md

-# CLOUDINARY VIDEO OVERLAY TUTORIAL
+# CLOUDINARY IMAGE PIXELATION TUTORIAL

-This tutorial teaches you how to create video overlays using Cloudinary.
+This tutorial teaches you how to pixelate images using Cloudinary.

 ## Authors